-1. Ambient temperature display
+1. Air temperature display

-This display shows the ambient temperature from -9 °C to 99 °C in 1 °C increments.
-The temperature displayed may vary from the ambient temperature.
+This display shows the air temperature from -9 °C to 99 °C in 1 °C increments.
+The temperature displayed may vary from the actual ambient temperature.

-- When the ambient temperature is below -9 °C, "LO" will be displayed. - The accuracy of the temperature reading may be affected when riding slowly [approximately under 20 km/h (12.5 mi/h)] or when stopped at traffic signals, railroad crossings, etc.
+- When the air temperature is below

+-9 °C, "Lo" will be displayed.

+- The accuracy of the temperature reading may be affected when riding slowly (under 20 km/h [12.5 mi/h]) or when stopped at traffic signals, railroad crossings, etc.